nt246/NTRES6940-data-science/lecture_notes/lesson12-for-loops.md

-Lesson 12: Iteration with `for` loops
+Lesson 12: Iteration with `for` loops and conditional execution with `if` statements
 ================

 <br>